nomadhoc/sound-play/README.md

 # audio-node
 🎵
-_Dead simple audio player for Node -- because audio playing should be simple._
+_Dead simple audio player for Node -- because it should be simple._
 🤘
 ```javascript
 const audio = require('audio-node')